4ur1X/Intro_to_IM/Final Project/JOURNAL.md

 <img src="" height="230"> &emsp;&emsp;

+**EXTRA INFO** : The customize screen has several car modification options like acceleration, speed, horn sound,

 I could finish customize screen today and accomplish most of the part for actual gameplay (still incomplete).
 I couldn't work on designing the race tracks, so I'll continue with it the next day.